rpicard/explore-flask/3-environment.md

 ### Debug Mode

 Flask comes with a handy feature called "debug mode."
 To turn it on, you just have to set `debug = True` in your development configuration.
-When it's on, the server will reload on coad changes and errors will come with a stack trace and an interactive console.
+When it's on, the server will reload on code changes and errors will come with a stack trace and an interactive console.

 { WARNING: Take care not to enable debug mode in production.
 The interactive console enables arbitrary code execution and would be a massive security vulnerability if it was left on in the live site. }